3D Printing as Advertising

 Video game companies should take the case of Bethesda as an indicator of future trends in gaming.

 3D modelers are producing thousands of unlicensed files for gaming accessories and cosplay pieces to every game.
 Future games can come out with the files to 3D print licensed props and gaming accessories built into the game.
 In this way, the gamer also becomes the manufacturing arm of the company.
-By 3D printing gaming items, the gamer also relieves issues caused by commercial manufacturing delays from overseas companies.
+By 3D printing advertising with gaming items, the gamer also relieves issues caused by commercial manufacturing delays from overseas companies.
 By supporting local 3D printers, video game companies and gamer inject money back into the domestic economy, which supports further video gaming.

 For big games, sponsoring companies can produce exclusive files with licensed logos.
 Imagine the next Super Bowl logo 3D printed on bar coaster, clothing apparel, and toys.